The Impact of Alzheimer’s on Family Dynamics: Building Unity

 Furthermore, they can reduce anxiety levels linked with anticipatory grief often experienced by those caring for Alzheimer’s patients.

-Emphasising these practices in a caregiving fosters resilience during challenging times.
+Emphasising these practices in a caregiving environment fosters resilience during challenging times.

 The next section explores navigating complex emotions associated with Alzheimer’s family dynamics.